fhaer/nft-photo-hlf/README.md

 ## Hyperledger Fabric Photo NFT platform

-Prototype for demonstrating the feasibility of implementing an NFT platform for photographers on the Hyperledger Fabric blockchain based on an architecture model from ArchiMate.
+Prototype for demonstrating the feasibility of implementing an NFT platform for photographers on the Hyperledger Fabric blockchain with an ArchiMate architecture model.

 Platform functions:
 - Creation of ownership NFTs by a photographer